OpenBazaar/openbazaar-go/README.md

       -l, --loglevel=             set the logging level [debug, info, notice, warning, error, critical]
-      -a, --allowip=              only allow API connections from these IPs -s, --stun                  use stun on µTP IPv4 -d, --datadir=              specify the data directory to be used --disablewallet         disable the wallet functionality of the node --disableexchangerates  disable the exchange rate service to prevent api queries
+      -a, --allowip=              only allow API connections from these IPs -s, --stun                  use stun on µTP IPv4 [deprecated for now] -d, --datadir=              specify the data directory to be used --tor                   Automatically configure the daemon to run as a Tor hidden service and use Tor exclusively.
+                                  Requires Tor to be running.
+          --dualstack             Automatically configure the daemon to run as a Tor hidden service IN ADDITION to using the clear internet.
+Requires Tor to be running.
+                                  WARNING: this mode is not private
+          --disablewallet         disable the wallet functionality of the node --disableexchangerates  disable the exchange rate service to prevent api queries
           --storage=              set the outgoing message storage option [self-hosted, dropbox] default=self-hosted

 ```

 ## Documentation